 To find out about different housing options, house hunting tips, places to look and more, download our Housing Guide or pick up a copy from Student Services:Housing Guide 2019/20

 Many landlords rent out their properties through letting agents.
 It can be useful to get in touch with a number of letting agents who can keep you up to date with available properties; letting agent websites are often out of date and don't show the latest offers, if you meet or speak to an agent they can inform you of properties that meet your requirements.
 There are a few things you should bear in mind when using such an agency:

 You can check the agency you are using are members of ARLA (The Association of Residential Letting Agents) or NALS (The National Approved Lettings Scheme).
 If they are, they will have met good practice requirements and have more accountability than other letting agents.
 Each of these organisations lists its member letting agencies on its website.
-From 1 October 2014, all letting agents have to be a member of a letting agent redress scheme.
-It's an offence if they don't sign up to a scheme.
+All letting agents have to be a member of a letting agent redress scheme which you can complain to if you have had issues with an agency.

 Homestay/Host family accommodation

 If searching for host family accommodation and/or short term lets, try Homestay London who works on behalf of London's top universities, language schools, and educational institutions to supply accommodation to both UK and international students.
 Visit the HFS London website.

 Alex Iossifidis (Student Adviser, Faculty of Music & International Student Adviser)

 Jennifer Asare (Student Adviser, Faculty of Dance)